drkchiloll/cscospark-websvcs/README.md

 ## Machine Based Authentication

-Using a __non-Corporate/SSO Spark account__, for example, one using @GMAIL.COM, perform OAuth to:
+Using a __non-Corporate/SSO Spark account__, for example, one using @GMAIL.COM or @Outlook.com, perform OAuth to:

 <img src='http://citydilse.com/images/pr.jpg' width=55 height=22> https://45.55.244.195/authenticate